Corbin-A/Corbin-A.github.io/_posts/2020-07-06-starting-ds-projects.md

   - python setup.py install
 script:
   - python -m pytest --cov=<pkg_name> --cov-fail-under=80
-  - mypy --ignore-missing-imports --disallow-untyped-defs
+  - mypy --ignore-missing-imports --disallow-untyped-defs <pkg_name>
-  - flake8 --ignore=E401 --max-line-length=160
+  - flake8 --ignore=E401 --max-line-length=160 <pkg_name>
 ```

 The mypy and flake8 checks will already be handled by the pre-commit git hooks we mentioned earlier, but this will ensure that the devs adhered to the reqs.
-NOTE: You will need to change the `--cov=` value.
+NOTE: You will need to change the `--cov=`, mypy and flake8 options/args to your package name.
 Additionally, change the `--cov-fail-under` value to your intended coverage percentage.

 ### Set up Data Infrastructure
 The next thing on your list of to-do's should be to figure out what your data infrastructure is going to be.
 This _could_ be flat files in the data directory of the project, but I really don't recommend this as a longterm solution.
 Databases are your friend and you should use them.
 Whether it is on-prem or cloud-based is not of consequence, I would just recommend that you set up the database using whatever tools you are familiar with.
 I can recommend using SQLAlchemy to build the tables and structure in python.
 Feel free to start with a simple db like SQLite, but you may want to migrate to a more robust db like postgres once you have worked out the SQLAlchemy scripts.
 That said, I think SQLite is a perfectly suitable DB for small projects and there isn't much of an argument to be made for switching unless you anticipate the project needing to scale massively in the future.